 Primary Practice Areas

-Robert S. Marquis is a member in the firm whose primary areas of practice include taxation, tax litigation, estate planning and administration, tax planning, business succession planning, asset protection, not-for-profit corporations and charitable giving, general business and corporation law, mergers and acquisitions, and health care law.
+Robert S. Marquis is special counsel to the firm whose primary areas of practice include taxation, tax litigation, estate planning and administration, tax planning, business succession planning, asset protection, not-for-profit corporations and charitable giving, general business and corporation law, mergers and acquisitions, and health care law.
 Mr. Marquis is one of the few lawyers who have been listed in The Best Lawyers In America© for over twenty-five years.
 He has also been listed in Who’s Who of American Lawyers and Mid-South Super Lawyers for the past several years.

 Mr. Marquis routinely performs sophisticated estate, gift and income tax planning for his clients and assists them both in planning their business ventures and their estate plans.
 His emphasis is on tax planning for formation, operation and succession planning for family businesses and assets.
 He also assists clients whose businesses are acquired, both in the sale or other disposition of their businesses and subsequent estate planning for the sale proceeds.